 Refinance Your Mortgage: Refinancing is often used to lower your interest rate.
 If rates have dropped since you last financed your home, you may want to consider refinancing.
-Other common reasons to refinance include paying off a balloon payment, converting an adjustable rate loan to a fixed rate loan or to extract cash equity in your home (cash out).
+Other common reasons to refinance include paying off a balloon payment, converting an adjustable rate loan to a fixed rate loan, or being able to extract cash equity from your home (cash out).
 A few reasons for cashing out include: home improvement, an education fund, and consolidating debt.

 Refinance Your Mortgage: